svenstaro/qponies/README.md

 Why
 ===
-Because the other desktop ponies implementations are slow, they flicker and they are not using QML.
+Because the other desktop ponies implementations are slow, they flicker and they are not using Qt.

 How
 ===
-To get this, you will need a very recent version of Qt (4.7.4 and above).
+To get this, you will need a somewhat recent version of Qt4.
 Compile using the ususal procedure when dealing with Qt things:

 - mkdir build